 Almost a third of Americans have trouble falling asleep.
 One major cause is stress.
-And we all have a lot of reasons to feel stress: The COVID-19 pandemic, political unrest, a record-setting hurricane season.
-These are circumstances we can’t control.
-What we can do, though, is make it easier for ourselves to enjoy a deep and restful sleep and to attain a restful mindset.
+Humans are always stressed, whether they’re dealing with a global pandemic or a high-pressure job.
+We can’t control it.
+What we can do is make it easier for ourselves to enjoy a deep and restful sleep and to attain a restful mindset.

 Start planning early.

 A good night’s sleep begins during the day.

 You can start by targeting caffeinated beverages.
 Although caffeine provides a nice boost in the morning, it can take 8 to 14 hours for it to work its way out of your system.
 A cup of coffee in the afternoon may be responsible for your wakefulness at two in the morning.
 So don’t drink coffee, soda, or tea after 10 a.m.
 If you’re especially sensitive to caffeine, limit your chocolate consumption, too.

 A good workout also helps.
 A 2013 survey found that “vigorous, moderate and light exercisers are significantly more likely to say ‘I had a good night’s sleep’ every night or almost every night on work nights than non-exercisers.”

 What could be more relaxing than winding down with a cocktail or glass of wine before bed?